Finance - major: Quantitative Finance (MSc)

 - access online resources provided by the Univeristy of London Library including full-text journal databases of JSTOR and EBSCO.

-Note: Students who are eligible to use the OLE are automatically contacted by CeFiMS staff and given information about how to access the system for their course.
+Note: Students who are eligible to use the VLE are automatically contacted by CeFiMS staff and given information about how to access the system for their course.